How to Manage Cash Flow in the Trades

 • Quiet weeks

-Even a buffer of one month’s business expenses can remove huge amounts of stress.
+Even one month of expenses can remove a huge amount of stress.

 Track Your Money Weekly